wodencafe/GarbageDisposal/README.md

 ## Play with the source

-To grab a copy of this code for yourself, please run the following commands in your workspace or directory of your choosing:
+To grab a copy of this code for yourself, please run the following commands in your workspace or a directory of your choosing:
 ```
 git clone https://github.com/wodencafe/GarbageDisposal
 cd GarbageDisposal